GregorHolzer/Akka-Examples/railway-crossing/ReadMe.md

 }
 ```

-If the application is started with this configuration file it will behave as follows:
+If the application is started with this configuration file it will:

 - Create the *Controller* component for the crossing with id *crossing0*
 - Create the *Gate* and *LightMachine* components for the crossing with id *crossing1*
 - Send service-invocations to *http://localhost:8000/<some-endpoint>*
 - Connect to the Nats Server at *nats://localhost:4222*

-Note that a component will only be launched if all other components it depends on got launched:
+Note that a component will only be started if all other components it depends on have been started:

 - *Gate* depends on *Bell*
 - *Controller* depends on *Gate* and *LightMachine*